Mohammad Yousuf (cricketer): Conversion to Islam

-International career
+Cricket career

 Early days

 He made his Test debut against South Africa in Durban and One Day International debut against Zimbabwe in Harare.
 He has scored over 9,000 One Day International runs at an average above 40 and over 7,000 Test runs at an average above 50 (2nd highest batting average amongst all Pakistani batsmen) with 24 Test centuries.
-He has the record of scoring the most runs without being dismissed in the One Day International match, with a total of 405 runs against Zimbabwe in Zimbabwe in 2002–2003.
-He has also scored a 23-ball fifty and a 68-ball hundred in One Day International.
-In Test match, he has scored a 27-ball fifty, which is 3rd fastest by any player.
+He has the record of scoring the most runs without being dismissed in One Day International matches, with a total of 405 runs against Zimbabwe in Zimbabwe in 2002–2003.
+He has also scored a 23-ball fifty and a 68-ball hundred in One Day Internationals.
+In a Test match, he scored a 27-ball fifty, which is 3rd fastest by any player.
 He was the top scorer during the successive years of 2002 and 2003 in the world in One Day International match.
 In 2004, he scored 111 runs against the Australians in the Boxing Day Test.
 In December 2005, he scored 223 runs against England at Lahore, also earning him the man of the match award.
 Seven months later in July 2006, when Pakistan toured England, he scored 202 runs and 48 in the first Test, again earning himself the man of the match award.
 He followed up with 192 in the third Test at Headingley and 128 in the final Test at The Oval.

 Rise in ranks

 Yousuf was named CNN-IBN's Cricketer of the Year for 2006, ahead of the likes of Australian captain Ricky Ponting, West Indies Brian Lara, Australian spinner Shane Warne, South Africa's bowling spearhead Makhaya Ntini and Sri Lanka's Muttiah Muralitharan.
 He was selected as a Wisden Cricketer of the Year in the 2007 edition.
 Yousuf became the fourth recipient of the ICC 'Test Cricketer of the Year' award for 2007, he scored 944 runs at an average of 94.40 including seven centuries and two fifties in just 10 innings and that was enough to be awarded the honour ahead of English batsman Kevin Pietersen and Australian batsman Ricky Ponting.

-A year that started on a promising note, Yousuf carried it forward to break two world records both held earlier by former West Indian batsman Viv Richards.
-The 32-year-old, Pakistani batsman achieved an unparalleled 1788 runs in just 10 Test matches with the help of twelve centuries which became his second world record.
-Yousuf is known for his ability to score runs at exceptional rate through his great technique and composed strokeplay.
-Although capable of hitting the ball hard, Yousuf is quick between the wickets, although he is prone to being run out.
+A year that started on a promising note, Yousuf carried it forward to break two world records, both held earlier by former West Indian batsman Viv Richards.
+The 32-year-old Pakistani batsman achieved an unparalleled 1788 runs in just 10 Test matches with the help of twelve centuries which became his second world record.
+Yousuf was known for his ability to score runs at exceptional rate through his great technique and composed strokeplay.
+Although capable of hitting the ball hard, Yousuf was quick between the wickets, although he was prone to being run out.